129th Boston Marathon, Bank of America logo

 Rodney S.

-Rodney’s wife passed away from ovarian cancer in 2020, he now runs to honor her memory.
+Rodney’s wife passed away from ovarian cancer in 2020, he ran to honor her memory.
 He’s motivated by her wish for him to get healthy for their daughter.
-His Boston Marathon is for National Ovarian Cancer Coalition.
+His Boston Marathon was for National Ovarian Cancer Coalition.

 Learn more about Meb’s story